kearutherford/BerkeleyForestsAnalytics/README.md

       individual tree is alive (1) or dead (0).

     - **decay_class:** Must be a character variable.
-For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class code table” section in “General background information for tree biomass estimations” below).
+For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see [Decay class code table](#decay-table) section in “General background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.

     - **species:** Must be a character variable.
 Specifies the species of the individual tree.
 Must follow FIA naming conventions